pawp81/PBI_OATP/README.md

       - UserName: Exchange Online admin account
       - Password: password of Exchange Online admin account.

 Note: In the PowerShell script, it is currently hardcoded as “OATP”.
 If you want to change the name.
-Please update the PowerShell script accordingly
+Please update the PowerShell script accordingly.

 7. If you are using Azure SQL server to store the data, create a generic credential for username and password as follows:
     ![CredMan_AzureSQLCreds](/images/CredMan_AzureSQLCreds.png)